 Spring 2018 came and her curl got more and more pronounced.
 It was hard to miss (the next photo is from June 2018).
 This was when I started really paying attention.
 I sat and watched the ducks often, but now I really paid attention to see how they were interacting.
 I never saw her lay any eggs or hang about in the nesting area anymore.
 With three possible egg laying ducks it’s hard to say whose eggs are whose but for the entirety of 2018 there was not a single day where we had three duck eggs.

 So I would wager she was not laying eggs anymore.
 Alexander was in the throes of mating season, but he wasn’t going after Angelica at all.
 He would chase after her sometimes with his head lowered as if to chase her off.
-The two females didn’t really act any differently towards Angelica, and she didn’t act any differently towards them.
+The two females didn’t really act any differently toward Angelica, and she didn’t act any differently toward them.
 She just went about her day, minding her own business, happy to not be a part of the mating season craziness.

 With Angelica not part of the mating scene, there was one less female for Alexander to spread his “love” to and we started thinking about expanding our flock.
 A friend had some ducklings she was giving away so we brought one home, then about a month later our two female ducks sat on & hatched several eggs from a communal nest.
 Of the 8 ducklings that hatched there were some ducklings that were black like our Cayuga, some that were brownish grey like our Swedish, but zero little yellow ducklings that would indicate Angelica was their mom.
 This reinforced my belief that she was no longer laying eggs.
 Unfortunately only one duckling survived (a horrible sad story, if you would like to check it out here) – and unfortunately the free duckling and the surviving duckling both ended up being males.

 Angelica was the first duck to befriend the free duckling, acting as sort of a surrogate mom, taking care of him.
 This again was female behavior, males will often try to chase off new ducklings (and our drake did this for a solid month with the new duckling).
-I was secretly really interested to see if this might “change” her back!

 She is definitely our heaviest duck, usually something that would indicate a male (although not sure it means much with all our ducks being different breeds).
 None of the three male ducks ever try to mate with her.
 They treat her like one of the boys, running her off occasionally.
 But she still has her clear female quack, and she never tries to mate with any of the females.

-Here is short video of her from late March 2019.
+Here is a short video of her from late March 2019.
 You can hear one of our drakes with his raspy male quack off in the background in the beginning, and then also Angelica’s clear female quack.